-ValueError if text or fill_char contains an unprintable character ValueError if width is less than 1 cmd2.utils.truncate_line (line: str, max_width: int, , tab_width: int = 4) \rightarrow str
+Raises ValueError if text or fill_char contains an unprintable character cmd2.utils.truncate_line(line: str, max_width: int, , tab_width: int = 4) \rightarrow str

 Truncate a single line to fit within a given display width.
 Any portion of the string that is truncated is replaced by a '...' character.
 Supports characters with display widths greater than 1.
 ANSI style sequences do not count toward the display width.